-It is extremely important to ensure that these valves are set accurately if your sprayer is fitted with the RDS Delta 3/4 automatic controller.
+It is extremely important to ensure that these valves are set accurately if your sprayer does happen to be fitted with an RDS Delta 3 automatic controller.
 If they are not then the actual application rate can vary from the target and indicated rate by a significant amount when you are spraying with one or more sections switched off.